Akash12373/Akash12373/README.md

 # Hi there, I'm Akash 👋

-I am an Post graduate engineer specializing in computational modeling mainly in fluids and semiconductor physics, currently expanding my technical stack into Deep Learning and Natural Language Processing.
+I am a Post graduate engineer specializing in computational modeling mainly in fluids and semiconductor physics, currently expanding my technical stack into Deep Learning and Natural Language Processing.

 ### 🚀 About Me
 *   🎓 **Education:** M.Tech from IIT Gandhinagar